What Is Santiment (SAN)? | A Comprehensive Guide

 Post-ICO, the Santiment price remained relatively flat at around $0.20.
 Starting in November 2017, though, SAN tokens began drastically increasing in value reaching an all-time high of close to $8.00 (~0.0005 BTC).
 This followed the rise of most altcoins during that time.

-With that, the SAN price also fell dramatically in the middle of 2018 along with the majority of the market.
-The price has yet to stabilize but currently resides at a little over $2.00.
+With that, the SAN price also fell dramatically in the middle of January 2018 along with the majority of the market.
+Since then, it has continued to fall with only two significant price jumps along the way in February 2018 and April 2018.
+The price currently seems to have bottomed out at about $0.43 (~0.000069 BTC)

-The team is planning on releasing a number of alpha and production-ready feeds throughout 2018.
-It wouldn’t be surprising to see the price jump with each of these releases.
+That being said, it wouldn’t be surprising to see the price jump with each feature releases.
 Additional partnership announcements should also have a positive influence on the price.

-SAN tokens are currently traded with the most volume on the newly created Ethfinex.
+SAN tokens are currently traded with the most volume on LAToken, but you may want to check out Ethfinex instead.
 Ethfinex is a hybrid decentralized exchange operated by and connected to Bitfinex.
 You can trade BTC, ETH, or USD for SAN on the exchange.

 As an ERC20 token, you have a multitude of wallet options to store your funds.
 For the most security, use a hardware wallet like the Ledger Nano S. MyEtherWallet is a great, free option for you to use as well.
 Any wallet with ERC20 support should suffice.

 Santiment is an all-in-one feed source of objective cryptocurrency information.
 It includes unbiased news, project analysis, and a boatload of other data.
-Still in its early days, you can check out the Santiment product by visiting the team’s Telegram channel and you can mess around with their portfolio configurator here.
+Still in its early days, you can check out the SANbase for yourself here.

 With the amount of misinformation and unethical promotion currently in the industry, the Santiment team is taking steps in the right direction in their mission to better inform traders of all experience levels.